Language-Research-Technology/ro-crate-schema-tools/profiles/general-purpose-collection/profile-text.md

 ## Collection

-A collection is a group of related Objects.
-Examples of collections include corpora, and sub-corpora, as well as aggregations of cultural objects which bring together items collected in a region or on a session with informants.
+A Collection is a group of related resources, which may be contain objects or other collections.

 When an RO-Crate is used to package a collection that is part of another Collection, it has a \`pcdm:memberOf\` property which references a